soapunny/docs/reference/etc/alexa_devices_reset.md

     <br/><br/>
 2. Wait for the light ring to turn off and on again.
 3. Your device enters setup mode.
 <br /><br />

+## __Google Nest Thermostat__
+1. Go to "Settings" or "Nest Settings" and then select "Reset" or "Factory Reset".
+2. Your thermostat will ask you to confirm your choice.
+3. Once you’ve confirmed, your thermostat will take a few moments to restart or reset.
+<br /><br />